vrhoward/iglm-overview/README.md

 (Five-minute overview providing context, stating the problem the paper is addressing, characterizing the approach, and giving a brief account of how the problem was addressed.)

-Antibodies have proven to be a powerful therapeutic tool, owing to their diversity and high specificity in antigen binding.
+Antibodies, also known as immunoglobulins, are important protein components of the immune system with the primary function to recognize and neutralize foreign substances.
+Owing to their extensive diversity and high specificity in antigen binding, antibodies have also proven to be a powerful therapeutic tool.

+### Antibody Structure

+<img width="594" alt="Screen Shot 2023-10-24 at 11 17 13 PM" src="https://github.com/vrhoward/iglm-overview/assets/107573643/1e6bfaec-7ae4-4b15-ae9b-52098cadee9d">

 In turn, monoclonal antibodies (mAbs) have become a key target for therapeutic discovery and optimization, but these efforts are reliant

 The identification and fine-tuning of monoclonal antibodies for therapeutic use depend on extensive sequence libraries; however, challenges related to developability—such as poor solubility, reduced thermal stability, elevated aggregation, and high immunogenicity—pose significant obstacles.

-### Antibody Structure

-<img width="594" alt="Screen Shot 2023-10-24 at 11 17 13 PM" src="https://github.com/vrhoward/iglm-overview/assets/107573643/1e6bfaec-7ae4-4b15-ae9b-52098cadee9d">

 ### Problem